 PHG manages, develops, finances, and owns hotels and resorts located in California, Hawaii, Arizona and Louisiana.
 We currently own and manage 11 hotels and resorts, representing over 2,676 rooms and 203,650 square feet of premier indoor meeting and event space.

 The Beach Butler position reports directly to the Chef Concierge.
 This position transports guests and their beach gear (i.e. towels, chairs, surfboard, etc.) to/from beach area using a pedicab (pedal-operated tricycle).
 Keeps pool and cabana areas tidy and stocked.
 Responds to a wide variety of guest requests for special arrangements or services by accurately assessing the needs and making arrangements or providing recommendations.
 Gathers and provides information to guests about the property and surrounding area, including hotel amenities, local area attractions, transportation, business services, entertainment, tours, special event and activities.
 Provides special recommendations for special occasions and events.
-Up-sells the services, amenities and restaurants at the property.
-Resolves guest concerns and provides professional service to gain high level of guest confidence and satisfaction.
-Enters information into computer system, collects funds and runs necessary reports.
-Seeks opportunities to maximize revenue.

 The ideal candidate will have: